Thoor Ballylee

 Thoor Ballylee Castle (Irish Túr Bhaile Uí Laí) is a fortified, 15th-century Anglo-Norman tower house built by the septs de Burgo, or Burke, near the town of Gort in County Galway, Ireland.
-It is also known as Yeats' Tower because it was once owned and inhabited by the poet William Butler Yeats.
+It is also known as Yeats's Tower because it was once owned and inhabited by the poet William Butler Yeats.

-It has been described as ‘the most important public building in Ireland’ by late Nobel laureate Seamus Heaney.
+It has been described as "the most important public building in Ireland" by late Nobel laureate Seamus Heaney.

 History

-The castle was built in the 15th (or possibly 16th) century and originally formed part of the huge estates of the Earls of Clanricarde, from the de Burgo or Burke family.
+The stone castle was built in the 15th century and originally formed part of the huge estates of the Earls of Clanricarde, from the de Burgo or Burke family.

 The nearby four-arched bridge dates to around 1825.
 In 1837, the Carrig family was recorded as living in the castle.
 At the time of Griffith's Valuation (1857), Patrick Carrick was leasing a herd's house, castle and land at Ballylee, barony of Kiltartan, from William Henry Gregory.
 At the time, the property was valued at £5.

-In the early 1900s, the castle/tower was still owned by the Gregory family and became part of nearby Coole Estate, home of Lady Augusta Gregory, Yeats’ lifelong friend.
+In the early 1900s, the castle/tower was still owned by the Gregory family and became part of nearby Coole Estate, home of Lady Augusta Gregory, Yeats's lifelong friend.
 On the estate, Coole House, where Lady Gregory lived, was the centre for meetings for the Irish literary group, a group composed of a great number of preeminent figures of the day.
 Near this tower, in Coole Park, began the Irish Literary Revival.

-Thoor Ballylee is also known today as Yeats’ Tower, because in 1916 (or 1917) Yeats purchased the property for the nominal sum of £35 because he was so enchanted with it and especially as it was located in a rural area.
+Thoor Ballylee is also known today as Yeats's Tower, because in 1916 (or 1917) Yeats purchased the property for the nominal sum of £35 because he was so enchanted with it and especially as it was located in a rural area.
 From 1921 to 1929, Yeats and his family lived there as it was his monument and symbol: In both aspects, it satisfied his desire for a rooted place in the countryside.
 The tower retained its original windows in the upper part.
-Yeats and his architect, Professor William A. Scott, restored the tower for the next two years and installed larger windows in the lower floors.
+Yeats and his architect, William A. Scott, restored the tower for the next two years and installed larger windows in the lower floors.